FsocietyVoid/Weather-forecasting-project/README.md

 ## Credits

-This project was created by [Your Name] as a basic weather forecasting webpage project using HTML, CSS, and JavaScript.
+This project was created by Yash Bhujbal as a basic weather forecasting webpage project using HTML, CSS, and JavaScript.

 ## License